justingrammens/THAT-2022-WI/EdgeImpulse/Nano-33-Sense/README.md

 This directory contains the source and documentation covered in the EdgeImpulse example that we covered in the hands-on workshop.

-# Examaple
+# Exmaple

 In this example we will use the [Arduino Nano 33 BLE Sense](https://store-usa.arduino.cc/products/arduino-nano-33-ble-sense) to listen to audio using the on-board microhone and then classifiy audio, train a model and then deploy it back to the device.

+# What Is Edge Impuse?

+Edge Impulse provides a cloud hosted develpoment platform where anyone can build advanced embedded machine learning applications without a PhD.
+They are making the process of building, deploying, and scaling embedded ML applications easier and faster than ever.
+Best of all, they offer a freemium subscription where anyone can get started!

-#Edge Impulse
+# Edge Impulse

-If have not already, create a free account EdgeImpuse account at [https://www.edgeimpulse.com/](https://www.edgeimpulse.com/)
+If have not already, create a free Edge Impuse account at [https://www.edgeimpulse.com/](https://www.edgeimpulse.com/)

 After logging in: